An old saying says, "Shall a man die if he has sage in his garden?"

 In a large cast iron skillet, brown 1 pound hamburger.
 Add fresh pole beans and 2 cups corn cut from the cob.
 Add 3 cups of pre-cooked black beans, dice 6 tomatoes, an onion, add whatever else is ripe and ready to harvest.
 Pour in about 1-2 cups chicken broth or water.
 Cook this down until the vegetables are tender.
 Add more broth if needed, this needs to be a little "soupy".

-In the meantime make some baking powder biscuits and add a good amount of
+In the meantime make some baking powder biscuits and add a good amount ofchopped sage to the dough.

 Drop biscuit dough by large spoonfuls (or use my suggestion below) onto the top of the vegetables stew and put the cast iron skillet in the oven at about 400 degrees until the biscuits are done (12-15mins.).
 To serve scoop out into individual bowls, making sure everyone gets a biscuit or two.
 I have an extra large 20 inch skillet so I double the recipe for both biscuits and vegetables.